Take to the woods on Holiday Valley's Mountain Biking and e-biking trails!

 Ellicottville Bike Shop.
 11 Martha St, Ellicottville, (716) 699-BIKE.
 Western New York Mountain Biking Association

 Fall Festival Mt.
-Bike Race October 13, 2019.
+Bike Race 2020 to be announced.
 Fun and relaxed race, but definitely muddy.
-For more info and register go to heartrateup.com.